Ruuudy1/HFT_PYNQZ1-Z2/README.md

 /src/*_src/
 Contains the src code of HLS projects for the various parts of our project.
 All project cores were developed using Vivado HLS.

+Additionally, there is an /ethernet folder in which there is a Jupyter Notebook and Python script to test the Ethernet connection between the PYNQ-Z2 board and a PC.
+It is an isolated module and is not integrated with any other components.

 ## Acknowledgements